ciphertechsolutions/locke/README.md

 ### TODO

-Rewrtite plugins to use metaclasses?
+Rewrite plugins to use metaclasses?